 There are quite a few options these days:

-STEP 3: Pick your "Gripper"!
+Pick your Phone "Gripper"!

-Waterproof Phone Options
+Waterproof Phone Cases and Covers

 Nothing will put a damper on your day like your phone getting soaked and damaged by rain water.
 There are ways to protect your phone: